5 Key Borrower Benefits

 2. The more you borrow, the bigger your share of earnings.

 Investor-owned lenders pay dividends to their stockholders based on their ownership shares in the company.
-As an example, take a look at last year’s patronage payout.
+As an example, take a look at last year’s dividend payout.
 Alabama Farm Credit had a successful year in 2020, and we were pleased to share our earnings with our borrowers.
 That payout was a record for Alabama Farm Credit, totaling $10.8 million cash dividend payment to our stockholders.
-Alabama Farm Credit has a long history of paying patronage — we have returned more than $92 million in patronage to our stockholders since 1999.
+Alabama Farm Credit has a long history of paying dividends — we have returned more than $92 million in dividend to our stockholders since 1999.

 3. These payouts lower your effective interest rate.